-Jackson Walker’s trial group is one of the Southwest’s largest, encompassing nearly half of the firm’s 400+ lawyers.
+Jackson Walker’s trial group is one of the Southwest’s largest, encompassing about 30 percent of the firm’s approximately 500 attorneys.
 Our diverse experience covers multiple industry sectors and specialty practice areas and takes us into courthouses across the Lone Star State, from the major markets of Dallas-Fort Worth, Houston, Austin and San Antonio to the Rio Grande Valley, East and West Texas, and the Gulf Coast.
 Our trial practice also spans the U.S., as we have litigated cases in nearly every state in the union.

 We remind ourselves every day of the privilege we enjoy representing outstanding clients in important cases demanding the best we can offer.

 - Results: We are known for our expertise in bet-the-company and high-profile cases in Texas, nationally and internationally.
 Yet, we bring a client- and results-oriented focus to all cases, regardless of size or amount in controversy.

 - Preparation: We prepare each case as if it were going to trial, which increases the opportunity for an early, favorable pre-trial resolution.
 If the case must be tried, we’re ready.